ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/scheduler/pool-settings.md

 {% endnote %}

 * `resource_limits`: A dict which describes the limits on different resources of a given pool (`user_slots`, `cpu`, and `memory`).
-* `mode` (fair-share): The scheduling mode, can take the `fair-share` or `fifo` values.
+* `mode` (fair_share): The scheduling mode, can take the `fair_share` or `fifo` values.
 If there is a FIFO scheduler, jobs are issued to child pools in lexicographic sorting order according to the values of the parameters specified in the `fifo_sort_parameters` attribute for that pool.
 For example, if the attribute value is `[start_time]`, jobs will first be issued to the operations with the least start time.
 * `max_running_operation_count` (8): The limit on the number of concurrently running operations in the pool.
 Operations above this limit will be queued up and pending.
 * `max_operation_count` (50): The limit on the number of concurrently started (running + pending) operations in the pool.
 If the specified limit is reached, starting new operations in the pool will end with an error.
 * `fifo_sort_parameters` (start_time): The order of starting operations in the FIFO pool.
 By default, operations are sorted first by weight, and then by start time.
 This parameter enables you to change the order of operations in the queue.
 Supported values: `start_time` , `weight`, and `pending_job_count`.
 The `weight` parameter is applied in reverse order: operations with more weight go first and have a higher priority.
 The `pending_job_count` value enables you to prioritize small operations (with few jobs).